 This course will expose learners to effective leadership approaches and skill sets.
 Topics will include fundamentals of leadership, leadership and professionalism self-assessment, leadership philosophy, professionalism, essential leadership and professionalism skills, modeling best leadership practices and behaviors, ethics in leadership, institutional and program accreditation, handling conflict, and emerging issues.
 Learners will apply this learning to their professional life through a series of practical exercises.

-This course provides the knowledge necessary to understand the purpose and process of educational research and to help learners to become informed consumers of research literature.
-The course will introduce students to quantitative and qualitative design approaches and examine foundational issues of research from both quantitative and qualitative perspectives, particularly in the social sciences and in education.
-In addition, the course will also build skills at for interpreting and evaluating research including criteria for evaluating empirical studies to ensure academic rigor.
+Within the context of Boyer’s four models of scholarship, this course provides the knowledge necessary to understand the purposes and processes of research using an expanded definition of scholarship that goes beyond the scholarship of discovery (research) to include the scholarship of integration, the scholarship of application, and the scholarship of teaching.
+The course will also introduce students to quantitative and qualitative design approaches, examine foundational issues of research from both quantitative and qualitative perspectives, and build skills for interpreting and evaluating research including criteria for evaluating empirical studies, particularly in the social sciences and in education.